mturnaviotov/todo-api/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4

-* System dependencies
+* System dependencies:
+  - SQLite

 * Configuration